durian/xlabel/README.md

 56.338259, 12.895436, 0,    5000, Margretetorp
 ```

 The label is shown when your aircraft is closed than `DIST` (meters).
+The `DIST` can be modified
+with the label distance commands mention earlier.

 ## Smoker

 In `Output/preferences/`, `xlabel.obj` and `xlabel.pss`.

+## Note

+SHowing too many labels kills your framerate.